Travis Kelce Player Prop Bets for the NFL Playoffs | Kansas City vs. Buffalo 1/23/2022

 Matchup vs. Buffalo

-- Kelce has averaged 69.8 receiving yards per game over his four career matchups against the Bills, 0.3 more than his over/under in Sunday's game.

-- Kelce has caught a touchdown pass versus the Bills three times, and had multiple TDs in two of those games.
+- Kelce has caught a touchdown pass against the Bills three times, and had multiple TDs in two of those games.

 - Note: Kelce's stats vs. Bills date back to 2016.

-- This week Kelce will face the NFL's best pass defense (179.2 yards allowed per game).
+- The Bills have the NFL's best pass defense this season, yielding 179.2 yards per game through the air.

-- The Bills have conceded 12 passing TDs this season (0.7 per game), ranking them first among NFL defenses.

 Recent Performances

-- Kelce put together a 108-yard performance against the Steelers on five catches (21.6 yards per catch) and scored one touchdown.
+- In last week's outing against the Steelers, Kelce totaled 108 yards on five receptions (averaging 21.6 yards per catch) while scoring one touchdown.

-- Kelce's stat line during his last three games includes 14 grabs for 167 yards and three touchdowns.
-He put up 55.7 yards per game, and was targeted 19 times.
+- Kelce has put up 14 catches for 167 yards and three touchdowns in his last three games.
+He was targeted 19 times and averages 55.7 receiving yards.

 Kelce's Kansas City Teammates